U.S.-Taliban talks resume, raising prospect of a deal

 The U.S.-Taliban talks restarted in the Qatari capital, Doha, on Saturday with the goal of reducing violence and laying the groundwork for peace talks between the Taliban and the Afghan government, a State Department spokesperson told NBC News.

-A separate Western official with knowledge of the discussions told NBC News that the aim was to essentially “pick up where they left off.”
+A separate Western official with knowledge of the discussions said that the aim was to essentially “pick up where they left off.”

 The official said Washington had “ambitious timelines” for the talks and was pushing to secure a deal by the end of December and then have talks between the Afghan government and the Taliban begin promptly in January.

-Trump called off negotiations on Sept.
-7, ending a near yearlong effort to broker a deal with the militant group.
-Prior to negotiations being cancelled, the U.S. and the Taliban had reached an agreement “in principle” that hinged on a phased withdrawal of U.S. troops from the country, in exchange for the Taliban agreeing to enter peace talks with the Afghan government and pledging to renounce terrorist allies, including al Qaeda.
+Trump called off negotiations Sept.
+7, ending a near-yearlong effort to broker a deal with the militant group.
+Prior to negotiations being canceled, the U.S. and the Taliban had reached an agreement “in principle” that hinged on a phased withdrawal of U.S. troops from the country, in exchange for the Taliban agreeing to enter peace talks with the Afghan government and pledging to renounce terrorist allies, including al Qaeda.

 Since 2001, around 2,300 American service members have died there, according to the Department of Defense.
-Between Jan.
-2009, when the United Nations began a systematic documentation of civilian casualties, and Sept.
-2019, some 34,000 Afghan civilians died as a result of the armed conflict.
+Between January 2009, when the United Nations began a systematic documentation of civilian casualties, and September this year, some 34,000 Afghan civilians died as a result of the armed conflict.

 President Trump makes surprise visit to troops in AfghanistanNov.
 29, 201901:43